khakhalin/notes/00_books.md

 * Design Patterns for Python by Norvig: https://norvig.com/design-patterns/

 Books that are not currently on my reading list:
-* Problem solving with data structures in Python ([full text, web](https://runestone.academy/runestone/books/published/pythonds/index.html))
+* Problem solving with data structures in Python ([full text online](https://runestone.academy/runestone/books/published/pythonds/index.html))
 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen
 * Competitive Programmer's Handbook by Antti Laaksonen: [pdf](https://cses.fi/book/book.pdf) (C++) - great idea, but the descriptions of algorithms are not clear, while implementations seem ideosyncratic…